rui278/rui278.github.io/_posts/2014-08-06-OpenCL-is-cool.md

 ##Actual blog post content that’s not just me sidetracking into other topics...
 All of this, just to say, I learned some CUDA and used a GPU ([Nvidia K40](http://www.nvidia.com/object/tesla-servers.html)).

-Now, my thesis is also about GPGPU, so i started to learn about OpenCL.
+My thesis is also about GPGPU, so i started to learn about OpenCL.
 I figured it’d be about the same as CUDA.
 And it it, in its core they both use the same structure.
 A host talks to a device (or multiple) and send jobs(kernels) to it.
 Easy peasy.
 And that’s basically what I did in that assignment.
 Copied data to GPU, executed kmeans kernel, copied data back to CPU, got time, calculated speedup.
 And that was it.

 So for me, that was GPGPU.